Skip to main content

 Q: The woman expresses her opinion about the change described in the article.
 Briefly summarize the change.
 Then state her opinion about the change and explain the reasons she gives for that opinion.

-In addition to the plays performed on campus, the university drama club is planning to perform some street plays.
+The university drama club is planning to perform some street plays in addition to the plays performed on campus.
 The head of the club feels that doing this will not only help in raising public awareness of social causes, but will also motivate the students to do better and improve their confidence.

 She also believes that this initiative of the club will not only help boost its members’ confidence by giving them an opportunity to perform in public alongside their peers, but will also encourage more students to join the club since it offers a more ‘real’ experience.